1925 Rochester Jeffersons season

+Background

 During their six-year existence, the team had logged a record of 8–27–4, with only two victories against teams then in the NFL (45–0 over the Tonawanda Kardex, which turned out to be Tonawanda's only game in the NFL, and 27–13 over the Columbus Panhandles, both during the 1921 season).
 These two victories were the last the team would experience.
 The Jeffersons were unable to log a victory over any team currently in the NFL, going 0–5 against the Chicago Cardinals, Chicago Bears, Green Bay Packers, and New York Giants.

 For the 1925 season, the Jeffersons were coached by Cecil "Tex" Grigg.
 Grigg also played on the team as a kicker while simultaneously coaching, successfully kicking two extra point attempts during the season.
 These were his only kicking attempts in his career.
 The 1925 season was his only year coaching, but Grigg did continue his playing days for two more seasons, one with the New York Giants and one with the Frankford Yellow Jackets.
 He would go on to play as a running back and scored five touchdowns in his career, including an interception return.

 The team, one of the fourteen original teams in the National Football League, ceased operations after the 1925 season.
 Owner Leo Lyons, one of the founders of the NFL, ran out of money when the Jeffersons failed to draw sufficient crowds to attend their games.
 Because of a league-sanctioned suspension of operations, the team was still technically in existence through the 1926 and 1927 seasons, but Lyons allowed the franchise to expire on September 15, 1928, nearly three years after the team had played its last game.